kak-tus/clickhouse-udp-proxy/README.md

 Simple UDP proxy for ClickHouse.

-It accepts UDP packets, send it to Redis Cluster in Ruthie format with Ami client.
+It accepts UDP packets, send it to Redis Cluster with [Ruthie](https://github.com/kak-tus/ruthie).
 Then Ruthie write them to ClickHouse.

 Proxy role - run near some writer and accept metrics in UDP packets.
 That can be added at any code (sync or async) without any code refactoring.